Using Logic Pro for surround sound work and ambisonics

 • What happens if you don’t follow these steps?
 Basically Logic will get a bit confused about your files.
 You’ll do a load of editing, close the project and when you come to re-open it you’ll get the dreaded error message “280 or more audio files have changed in length” and 280 of your audio files will have changed position, or the region start point will be off, and everything will be out of sync and in the wrong place!
 This has caused me so much trouble over the years.

 • Is there a better way than this in Logic?
-Not from Avid, no. If the editor is working in Final Cut Pro, there is an Export as XML function .
-They will then need Logic on that machine, to open that XML file up which will then connect to all the media on that machine.
+Not from Avid, no. If the editor is working in Final Cut Pro, there is an Export as XML function.
+They will then need Logic on their machine, to open that XML file which will then connect to all the media on their machine.
 You can then save that Logic file and transfer it to the computer you want to edit on.
-This does work nicely and track/role names, FX, gains and lots of stuff comes across, but it depends on the editor having Logic on their machine.
+This does work nicely and track/role names, FX, gains and lots of stuff comes across, but it depends on the editor having Logic on their machine and will create very large file sizes.
 More details on this here.

 There’s a great guide and set of reference files for calibrating the volume at which you mix here.